 Kim’s recent research project, Project DATA (Digital Ad Tracking & Analysis), empirically investigates the sponsors/sources, content, and targets of digital political campaigns across multiple platforms with a user-based, real-time, ad tracking tool that reverse engineers the algorithms of political campaigns.
 The project uncovers the “behind-the-scenes” operations of digital political campaigns, i.e., microtargeting practices (individual-level voter identification, targeting, and message placement and customization strategies).

 Kim’s research, “The Stealth Media?
 Groups and Targets behind Divisive Issue Campaigns on Facebook,” identified “suspicious groups,” including Russian groups on Facebook ahead of the 2016 elections.
+It received the Kaid-Sanders Award for the Best Political Communication Article of the Year by the International Communication Association.
 Her work appeared on more than 400 national and international media (The New York Times;WIRED; BBC) outlets.
 Kim also actively engages in public scholarship to work toward policy solutions for malicious actors’ disinformation campaigns and microtargeting on digital platforms.
 Kim testified at the Federal Election Commission‘s hearings on the rulemaking of internet communication disclaimers.
 She presented her research and provided expert opinions at the Congressional briefings on foreign interference in elections, the Honest Ads Act, and other technology policy matters.
 Kim was also invited by the European Data Protection Supervisor, the European Union’s data protection authority, to speak at the European Parliament on her research on data-driven political advertising and inequality in political involvement.

 During her faculty career, Kim’s research has developed a program of research on how the digital media environment contributes to the changing foundation of political communication.
 Her research theoretically explains and empirically demonstrates that the digital media environment has set a condition to facilitate the development of passionate publics who care about a particular issue almost exclusively based on their values, identities, and self-interests.
 Kim’s research also demonstrates that in the data-driven digital age, political actors—including malicious foreign groups—identify, target, and mobilize passionate publics.
 Kim’s research illuminates the contemporary outlook of passionate issue publics, issue advocacy groups, and political leaders in the age of data-driven digital media.